falcon71/kln90b/README.md

 This is a simulation of the Bendix/King KLN 90B GPS for the Microsoft Flight Simulator.

 ## Users
-Download the current version on releases page.
+Download the current version on the [releases page](https://github.com/falcon71/kln90b/releases).
 This package only contains the GPS device.
-To use the KLN 90B, you will need an aircraft that incorporates this project.
+To use the KLN 90B, you will need an [aircraft that incorporates this project](https://github.com/falcon71/kln90b/wiki/Aircraft-using-the-KLN-90B).

 Documentation for the real device: